Chandra Prabha Wildlife Sanctuary: Flora and fauna

 The sanctuary has an area of 78 square kilometres.
 The sanctuary lies within the Lower Gangetic Plains moist deciduous forests ecoregion.

 Plant communities include alluvial savanna forest, southern dry mixed deciduous forest, dry deciduous scrub and savanna, dry tropical riverine forest, and desert thorn forest and scrub.

 Fauna includes leopard, wild boar, Nilgai (Boselaphus tragocamelus), Sambar deer (Cervus unicolor), Chinkara (Gazella gazella), and Chital (Axis axis), and many species of birds.

 Attractions

 A variety of wild animals are found at Chandra Prabha.
 These include blackbucks, chital, sambar, nilgai, wild boar, porcupine and chinkara.
 The reptilian species include python.

 The park is a bird watcher's paradise, as one can see around 150 species of birds.
 The natural vegetation consists of mahua, saagun, amaltas, tendu, koraiya, ber etc. In terms of flora, it is a typical dry deciduous forest composed of gneiss and laminated stone.

 Access

 Chandra Prabha sanctuary is located just 65 km from the city center of Varanasi.
 The most convenient way to reach the park is by hiring a taxi and driving down.
 The journey takes approximately two hours.
-The nearest rail junction is Mughalsarai and Varanasi, which is well connected to most parts of India.
+The nearest rail junction is Pt.
+DD Upadhyaya and Varanasi, which is well connected to most parts of India.